"Run and controlled by disabled people, for disabled people."

 Be pro-active in bringing for consultation, to disabled people’s attention, any issues which may affect them in the future

 Harrow Association of Disabled people is a User Led Organisation (ULO), which means that the majority of board members are disabled people.
 The board is responsible for leading HAD's strategy and development and the board members are all elected from HAD's membership.
-In addition, two local councillors attend the board as Harrow Council Representatives with the status of "Observers".

 Current Board Members